|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See IR long-term trend chart] A long-term uptrend had started on April 8, 2025 at 65.61 and reached 100.96 on February 13, 2026.
 IR gained -35.35 points, or -53.88%, in 44 weeks.
 The chart has formed a Broadening Ascending Wedge chart pattern.
-The uptrend support line (78.05) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-IR may retest the broken support line.
-It is considered to be a resistance line now.
+The uptrend support line (78.67) is broken.
+A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

-Short-term trend: [See IR short-term trend chart] A short-term downtrend had started on April 14, 2026 at 89.10 and reached 68.07 on May 19, 2026.
-IR lost 21.03 points, or 23.60%, in 35 days.
+Medium-term trend: [See IR medium-term trend chart] A medium-term downtrend had started on February 13, 2026 at 100.96 and reached 68.07 on May 19, 2026.
+IR lost 32.89 points, or 32.58%, in 13 weeks.
 The chart has formed a Falling Channel chart pattern.
-The trend support level is at 66.40 and resistance is at 73.13.
+The trend support level is at 63.05 and resistance is at 78.15.
 A Falling Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
 Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
-Use the following link to access a Falling Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Channel pattern in a short-term trend.
+Use the following link to access a Falling Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Channel pattern in a medium-term trend.

 | |